jeremehancock/homelab.md/README.md

 4. Fill in the details — hostname, type, IP, system, OS, CPU, RAM, storage, services, notes
 5. For VMs and containers, use the **Host / Parent Device** dropdown to link them to their host
 6. Click **↓ Export** to save your data as `homelab.md`

-7. To reload your data later, click **↑ Import** and select your `homelab.md` file
+### How Data Is Stored

+While you're working, your data lives in the browser's `localStorage`.
+This means your changes persist between page refreshes and browser restarts without needing to do anything.
+However, `localStorage` is tied to your browser and can be cleared at any time, so it should not be treated as permanent storage.

+The `homelab.md` file is the source of truth.
+Anytime you make changes through the UI, you should export to save those changes back to the file.
+If you ever need to ensure your current session matches the file (for example, after editing the `.md` file directly in a text editor, or opening the app in a different browser), click **↑ Import** and select your `homelab.md` file.
+Importing fully replaces whatever is in `localStorage` with the contents of the file.

 ### Workflow

 The intended workflow is:

-1. **Import** your `homelab.md` to load your lab into the UI
+1. **Import** your `homelab.md` if you need to sync the UI with the file
 2. **Make changes** — add devices, update services, etc.
 3. **Export** to save everything back to `homelab.md`
 4. **Commit** the file to Git if you want version history

-Importing always replaces the current session with the contents of the file.
-The `.md` file is the source of truth, not the browser's localStorage.

 ### The Markdown File